brad-lin/FreePSXBoot/README.md

 * After a few seconds, the screen will flash orange.
 Wait ~30 seconds for the [Unirom](https://github.com/JonathanDotCel/unirom8_bootdisc_and_firmware_for_ps1) welcome screen to appear.
 * If the screen doesn't flash orange after 20 seconds, you have either used a wrong memory card image, or your model uses an exploit which is not 100% reliable.
 In that case, power off your PlayStation, wait for 1 minute, and try again.
 * Once Unirom is loaded, you can insert a CD, close the lid, and press **R1** to load the game.
 * Don't forget to remove your memory card, as its exploit will trigger into games as well.
-The card is effectively unusable for normal operations, and you would need to use a different memory card.
 This isn't an issue when using the Memcard Pro, as it will automatically change the virtual card to the game you're booting.

 # Supported models